Fabillotic/JWayland/README.md

 # JWayland
 ### Wayland JNI bindings for Java

-Note: This library is still experimental.
+Note: This library is still unstable.
 Breaking changes will happen.
 You may run into SEGFAULTs, please report them.